Let’s face it. There’s a lot to be stressed about these days.

 The result?
 You feel anxious or depressed?
 You may suffer from PTSD (Post Traumatic Stress) symptoms.
 You’re hyper-alert, which can also mean you’re hypersensitive.

 In order to flee that bear, your body sends extra blood to your arm and leg muscles.
-To do that, it must pull it away from systems you don’t need as much in that moment like your:
+To do that, it must pull it away from systems you don’t need as much at that moment like your:

 - Digestive tract